koenderks/rcityviews/README.md

 #> 26031 Nieuw Amsterdam        Suriname  5.91 -55.07
 ```

-If you cannot find your preferred city in the current database, you can use the function `new_city()` to manually specify a new location using the latitude and longitude coordinates.
+If you cannot find your preferred city in the internal package database, you can
+use the `new_city()` function to manually specify a location using its latitude
+and longitude coordinates.

 ```r
 city <- new_city(name = "Lagos", country = "Portugal", lat = 37.10, long = -8.68)